Bristol (1866 steamboat): Description

-As a finishing touch, flamboyant owner Jim Fisk had 250 canaries in cages installed in each ship, each bird personally named by Fisk himself.
+As a finishing touch, owner Jim Fisk had 250 canaries in cages installed in each ship, each bird personally named by Fisk himself.

 Bristol and Providence began a tradition of luxury travel on Narragansett Bay that would remain a popular attraction to travellers for the next fifty years.
 For a modest price, an ordinary working person could gain a glimpse of the opulent lifestyles of the wealthy just by taking a cruise on such a vessel.